danielfeitopin/danielfeitopin/README.md

 ## About me

-I'm a Computer engineering student at UDC interested in programming (mainly with Python) and cybersecurity.
+I am a Computer engineering student at UDC (University of A Coruña, Spain) interested in programming (mainly with Python) and cybersecurity.

 ## My GitHub